|Office Hours||Mon-Fri, 7:00 a.m.-4:30 p.m.|

 - Key wallets: Keys to College vehicles are attached to wallets.
-Inside each wallet is a Trip Ticket, a credit card (provided based on distance of trip), and an Emergency Assistance Card.
+Inside each wallet is a Trip Ticket and an Emergency Assistance Card.

 - The Trip Ticket contains the information Facilities has about the trip.
 This is the form which the driver uses to record the MILES AT START and MILES AT END information.
-It is imperative that this information is filled out.
-If this information is missing, an estimate will be used and the user’s account will be charged the mileage plus a $15 fee.
 The Trip Ticket also has a section in which to record any comments about the vehicle or any problems encountered.

 - The credit card is to be used for fuel and expenses for the automobile only (a pamphlet outlining the service stations that honor this credit card is located in the glove compartment).

 - Also enclosed is a PHH Fleet America Emergency Roadside Assistance Card, which is to be used in the case of a vehicle breakdown.